iluwatar/java-design-patterns/fluent-interface/README.md

 ---
-title: "Mastering Fluent Interface Design Pattern in Java: Method Chaining & Fluent API Examples"
+title: "Fluent Interface Pattern in Java: Enhancing Code Expressiveness with Fluent APIs"
+shortTitle: Fluent Interface
 description: "Learn how to implement the Fluent Interface design pattern in Java.
 Explore method chaining and Fluent API with practical examples and improve your code readability and maintainability."
 category: Behavioral
 language: en